Data and reports

 In pursuit of an equitable and inclusive campus, Wayne State University has generated dashboards and reports to demonstrate our past, current, and future DEI efforts.
 The Office of Diversity, Equity and Inclusion has highlighted these resources here for transparency and access.

 Social Justice Action Committee Report

-The Social Justice Action Committee (SJAC) was launched by President M. Roy Wilson in 2020 with a charge to examine WSU policies and practices that disproportionately disadvantage historically marginalized peoples and make recommendations for interventions.
+The Social Justice Action Committee (SJAC) was launched by former President Wilson in 2020 with a charge to examine WSU policies and practices that disproportionately disadvantage historically marginalized peoples and make recommendations for interventions.
 The full report, released March 2021, is public.

 The Office of Institutional Research and Data Analytics publishes interactive dashboards.
 These dashboards are helpful resources when considering the diversity of our students, faculty, and staff.

 Wayne State University has been named a member of the Age-Friendly University Global Network, an innovative consortium of universities dedicated to promoting equity, inclusion, and opportunity for older adults.
 A strategic focus of the university is diversity, equity, and inclusion.

 The GRAD (Greater Retention and Achievement through Diversity) report was produced in 2013.
 This report highlighted achievement gaps, and it catapulted WSU's student success efforts of the last decade.
 Key recommendations of the GRAD committee including hiring a Chief Diversity Officer and creating an offer for multicultural student success.
 Both recommendations were completed in 2015.